Even if you're wát-ed out, you should tackle the brisk ascent to the Golden Mount. Serpentine steps wind through an artificial hill...

 To find the village – today reduced to a single alleyway – from Th Bamrung Meuang, turn down Soi Ban Bat, then take the first right.

-As cheaper factory-made bowls are now the norm, the artisanal tradition has shrunk to about half a dozen families.
-You can observe the process of hammering the bowls together from eight separate pieces of steel, said to represent Buddhism’s Eightfold Path.
+As cheaper factory-made bowls are now the norm, the artisanal tradition has shrunk to one extended family.
+You can observe the process of hammering the bowls together from eight separate pieces of steel, said to represent Buddhism’s eightfold path.
 The joints are then fused with melted copper wire, and the bowl is beaten, polished and coated with several layers of black lacquer.
-A typical bàht -smith’s daily output is one large bowl, more if the bowls are smaller.